Financial-Times/origami/README.md

   - `compact`: Display the banner in the bottom left like the `small` theme, but with tighter spacing and smaller typography
   - `marketing`: Use the marketing colours for the banner

-In the markup, these can be applied as classes alongside the `o-banner class`.
+In the markup, these can be applied as classes alongside the `o-banner` class.
 They are exposed as modifiers:

 ```html
 <div class="o-banner o-banner--small o-banner--marketing">